 RME ADI-2 DAC FS USB Audiophile D/A Converter Headphone Amp

-RME ADI-2 DAC FS currently out of stock - contact us to order
+RME ADI-2 DAC FS in stock - we ship fast!

 RME ADI-2 DAC FS - The Ultra-Fidelity PCM/DSD 768 kHz DA Converter

 The ADI-2 DAC includes an improved SteadyClock, a fine-tuned to perfection analog circuitry, new MRC remote control, Extreme Power headphone output and a very special IEM output.
 It has all the bells and whistles that made the ADI-2 Pro famous, including its perfectly transparent sound signature and full DSP processing with Bass, Treble, Loudness, 5 Band Parametric EQ, Crossfeed and much more.
 With its simplified operation and stunning design it is the ideal center piece from home listening up to studio reference playback.

 The ADI-2 DAC is the home and hi-fi optimized version of the ADI-2 Pro, a studio AD/DA converter of the highest quality.
 With many fresh ideas, innovative features and numerous useful functions, the ADI-2 DAC quickly became the reference.
 Thanks to its combination of high-end DA conversion with two exceptional headphone IEM outputs and a remote control, it has received countless enthusiastic reviews for its sound, flexibility, and technical capabilities.